HasinZaman/DataBaseManager/README.md

 ```
 DB_host : the host address of your database
 DB_port : the port your database is hosted on
-DB_name : the name of database
+DB_name : the name of the database
-DB_username : username of user on database
+DB_username : username of the user on the database
-DB_password : password of user on database
+DB_password : password of the user on the database
 ```

 ## Manual